EliasOPrado/tour-project/Readme.md

 Tour Store website is composed by five different applications: `accounts`, `cart`, `checkout`, `search` and `tour_store`.
 Using MVC architecture from the Django framework, each application holds its own model, view and controller that interacts all together into the `main_tour_folder` which basically is the controller of the overall application.

-### Apps functionalities
+## Apps functionalities

+### Accounts

-1. The accounts app holds the functionality of register, login, logout and the reset password.
+ The accounts app holds the functionality of register, login, logout and the reset password.
 #### Register page
 <img src="/static/images/register.png">
 - An username, email and password is required to create an account.